 Seville is the gorgeous capital of southern Spain’s Andalusia region.
 An absolutely beautiful city with a well balanced modern and traditional mix of cultures, Seville will win you over.
 In this 2 days in Seville Itinerary, we will show you how you can make the most of your visit, combining UNESCO Heritage sites, hidden gems and tons of food!

-Seville, and Andalusia in general is characterized by Moorish architecture.
-The North African Moors, who were Islamic ruled over Andalusia from 8th to 15th century and they left an indelible mark on the region’s architecture, food, and culture.
+Seville, and Andalusia, in general, are characterized by Moorish architecture.
+The North African Moors, who were Islamic ruled over Andalusia from the 8th to 15th century and they left an indelible mark on the region’s architecture, food, and culture.
 So whether it is the Real Alcázar Palace in Seville or the Alhambra in Granada, and the La Mesquita in Cordoba – they all had Muslim origins.

 This Islamic and Christian architectural and historical mix makes the region so interesting.
 And Seville being the capital deserves a visit.